WHY McGINNISS HIMMEL?

 It help us make sure we don’t unintentionally miss something important that you need coverage for – like the tools limit for one example of many.
 There are lots of limits like that which can be a big deal depending on your situation.

 It helps us make sure YOU and your HOUSE fit the guidelines for what the company we are suggesting you use.
 If your house doesn’t meet their guidelines, they can cancel your policy or require costly repairs/updates after you close on your house or switch insurance companies.
 We prefer to discuss this up front so there are no surprises.
 We’re in insurance after all – we don’t like surprises.

-By specializing, we can get access to some of the best insurance companies in Florida.
-The best choose to partner with us for the distribution of their policies because they recognize our process helps them shine.
+By focusing on personal risks, we can get access to some of the biggest insurance companies in Florida.
+These top carriers choose to partner with us for the distribution of their policies because they recognize our process helps them shine.
 Our clients get matched with the right company and coverages, and they don’t have to go through the unpleasant process of cancelling policies which don’t fit their model or carrying policies for houses which really aren’t their target market.
 Being covered right helps keep their/our customer the happiest when there is a claim, and helps the insurance company be profitable because we help them find the type of people and properties which fit their target market.

 EDUCATION: We love our clients so we want our clients to be taken care of when something bad happens.
 The only way to ensure the best chance of something being covered appropriately, is to have the discussion about what is and what isn’t covered BEFORE something bad happens.

 To understand why this is important to us, you have to know our backgrounds.
 Michael and Allen both are from families of educators.
 Michael’s Mom is a superintendent of schools.
 Allen’s Mom, Allen’s wife, wife’s mom, and his Grandfather are/were all teachers.